-Note: As you can see (if you look a bit closely), here I am performing the air squat with a resistance band positioned right above my knees.
-This is a great way to activate your glutes before a workout and create that mind-muscle connection before starting your session.
-By forcing you to push out through the knees the entire time in order to keep a proper squat form, that simple tool enables you to not only activate your gluteus maximus muscle, but also the much harder to wake up gluteus medius and gluteus minimus muscles.
+Note: Adding a small resistance band right above your knees is a great way to activate your glutes before a workout and create that mind-muscle connection before starting your session.
+By forcing you to push out through the knees the entire time in order to keep a proper form, that simple tool enables you to not only activate your gluteus maximus muscle, but also the much harder to wake up gluteus medius and gluteus minimus muscles.
 This helps you to achieve that round and attractive behind, as well as to fix those so-called “hip dips”, in case they bother you.
 (If you still don’t have a band yet, I love the ones from ProSource!)

 Back squat – low and high bar position